dk1242/dk1242.github.io/_posts/2025-06-11-Physically Based Rendering.md

 \end{align*}
 $$

-where k is kinda similar to $\alpha$ (ROUGHNESS) but with some standard changes depending on direct or IBL based lighting:
+where k is similar to $\alpha$ (ROUGHNESS) but with some standard changes depending on direct or Image Based lighting:

 $$
 \begin{align*}